OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/show-thumbprint.md

 ---
 title: Show thumbprint
-description:  Shows the squid and thumbprint of the server instance
+description:  Shows the thumbprint of the server instance
 position: 193
 ---

-Use the show thumbprint command to show the squid and thumbprint of the server instance.
+Use the show thumbprint command to show the thumbprint of the server instance.

 **Show thumbprint options**